-Your breasts rely on your baby to fine-tune milk production so that you produce the right amount of milk to meet your baby’s needs.
+Your breasts rely on your baby's feedings to fine-tune milk production so that you produce the right amount of milk to meet your baby’s needs.
 The more milk your baby removes from your breasts, the more milk you will make.
 Despite views to the contrary, breasts are never truly empty.
 Milk is actually produced nonstop—before, during, and after feedings—so there’s no need to wait between feedings for your breasts to refill.
 In fact, a long gap between feedings actually signals your breasts to make less, not more, milk.

 An understanding of milk production makes it easier for mothers to identify potential problems and possible solutions.
 You can be sure that your baby is getting enough to eat if he has lots of poopy and wet diapers and is gaining at least 5 ounces each week during the early months.
 There are steps mothers can take to increase their milk supply if necessary.
-Simply ask your baby’s heath care provider to recommend a lactation consultant, La Leche League Leader, or breastfeeding peer counselor in your community.
+To begin, ask your baby’s heath care provider to recommend a lactation consultant, La Leche League Leader, or breastfeeding peer counselor in your community.

 Imagine that you are the owner of a grocery store and you have a new product you want to put on the shelf.
 You’ve heard good things about this product and you anticipate that people will want to buy it, but you aren’t sure how much inventory to carry.
 How can you tell whether it is a popular item?
 What if the demand for the item wanes over time?